Grant Process FAQ

 Why won’t you tell us which focus area to apply in?

 We believe you are the best judge of where your grant application, once written, will best fit.
-A project may meet the criteria for several focus areas, so we believe the decision is best left to the organization and may indicate 2 areas they feel are relevant to the project proposal.
+Regardless of an organization’s primary mission, a project may meet the criteria for different focus areas.
+We encourage you to indicate 2 areas you feel are most relevant to the proposed project.

 Can we meet with our Focus Area Chair/Co-Chair to review our application before we turn it in?

 No. But it is a great idea to bounce your application off some of your board members, or even women who are members of IMPACT100 NWF, but not on the board.
 IMPACT100 NWF Grant Committee members are available for general questions about the grant process.
-We offer an annual Grant Workshop.
+We offer Grant Workshops beginning in January.
 Details for these events are on our website.

 The Grant Workshop offers a review of the IMPACT100 NWF grant application process, requirements, and offers an opportunity to ask application questions with members of the IMPACT 100 Board and/or Grants Committee.